On the symplectic cohomology of log Calabi-Yau surfaces: The differential on symplectic cohomology

 The same idea is also used to relate the Floer cohomologies $HF^0(H^m)$ of Hamiltonians with linear growth to the Floer cohomology $HF^0(H^Q)$ of a Hamiltonian with quadratic growth.
 The flow of the quadratic Hamiltonian $H^Q$ creates at once all of the periodic orbits we need to consider, and after perturbation we get degree-zero generators $\theta_p^Q \in CF^0(H^Q)$ corresponding to the torus of periodic orbits $T_p$.
 There are continuation maps $\phi: CF^0(H^m) \to CF^0(H^Q)$ from the finite slope version to the quadratic version.
-The same argument as in Proposition \ref{prop:continuation-maps} yields: